 We commenced our first clinical trial in 2005, and we have a limited operating history developing clinical-stage regenerative medicine products upon which you can evaluate our business and prospects.
-In addition, we have never conducted clinical trials of a size required for regulatory approvals.
+In addition, besides our current ongoing Phase 3 clinical trial we have never conducted clinical trials of a size required for regulatory approvals.
 Further, we have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, such as regenerative medicine.
 For example, to execute our current business plan we will need to successfully:

-- execute our research and development strategies, including successfully completing our clinical trial program for NeoCart; - complete the transition of the NeoCart raw material manufacturing process to our in-house facilities and satisfy the U.S. Food and Drug Administration (FDA) as to the comparability of such raw materials to those manufactured by third parties for use in our NeoCart clinical trials; - obtain required regulatory approvals for the commercialization of NeoCart; - manage our spending as costs and expenses increase due to clinical trials, regulatory approvals, manufacturing and commercialization; - continue to build and maintain a strong intellectual property portfolio; - build and maintain appropriate research and development, clinical, sales, manufacturing, financial reporting, distribution and marketing capabilities on our own or through third parties; - secure additional funding as may be needed; - gain broad market acceptance for our product candidates; and - develop and maintain successful strategic relationships.
+- · execute our research and development strategies, including successfully enrolling and completing our clinical trial program for NeoCart; - complete the transition of the NeoCart raw material manufacturing process to our in-house facilities and satisfy the U.S. Food and Drug Administration (FDA) as to the comparability of such raw materials to those manufactured by third parties for use in our NeoCart clinical trials; - · obtain required regulatory approvals for the commercialization of NeoCart; - · expand potential indications of NeoCart and our regenerative medicine platform - · manage our spending as costs and expenses increase due to clinical trials, regulatory approvals, manufacturing and commercialization; - continue to build and maintain a strong intellectual property portfolio; - · recruit and retain qualified executive management personnel; - build and maintain appropriate research and development, clinical, sales, manufacturing, financial reporting, distribution and marketing capabilities on our own or through third parties; - secure additional funding as may be needed; - gain broad market acceptance for our product candidates; and - develop and maintain successful strategic relationships.